Recent Working Papers

 940. Cosmin Ilut, Duke University, Rosen Valchev, Boston College, "Paralyzed by Fear: Rigid and Discrete Pricing under Demand Uncertainty", (03/2016; PDF)

 Abstract: Price rigidity is central to many predictions of modern macroeconomic models, yet, standard models are at odds with certain robust empirical facts from micro price datasets.
 We propose a new, parsimonious theory of price rigidity, built around the idea of demand uncertainty, that is consistent with a number of salient micro facts.
 In the model, the monopolistic firm faces Knightian uncertainty about its competitive environment, which has two key implications.
 First, the firm is uncertain about the shape of its demand function, and learns about it from past observations of quantities sold.
 This leads to kinks in the expected profit function at previously observed prices, which act as endogenous costs of changing prices and generate price stickiness and a discrete price distribution.
 Second, the firm is uncertain about how aggregate prices relate to the prices of its direct competitors, and the resulting robust pricing decision makes our rigidity nominal in nature.

 939. Christopher F. Baum, Boston College, Mustafa Caglayan, Heriot-Watt University, and Bing Xu, Heriot-Watt University, "The Impact of Uncertainty on Financial Institutions", (rev. 09/2018; PDF)

-Abstract: We examine the effects of uncertainty on the financial sector in a multidimensional context.
-In our investigation, using a large country-level unbalanced panel dataset, we show that inflation uncertainty reduces availability of private sector credit; harms banks' efficiency and operational performance, evidenced by lower returns and increased reliance on non-interest income activities; and distorts sectoral stability, as liquidity and banks' appetite for risk increases.
+Abstract: We examine the effects of uncertainty on several facets of the financial sector.
+Using a large country-level unbalanced panel dataset, we show that inflation uncertainty reduces availability of private sector credit; harms banks’ efficiency and operational performance, evidenced by lower returns and increased reliance on non-interest income activities; and distorts sectoral stability, as liquidity, banks’ appetite for risk and credit risk increases.
 Our findings, based on the full dataset and country splits, are economically meaningful and provide evidence that uncertainty harms the overall health of the financial sector.

 938. Peter N. Ireland, Boston College, "Allan Meltzer’s Model of the Transmission Mechanism and Its Implications for Today", (11/2017; PDF)